pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

   state.result = result
 ```

-This will keep CPU intense work from being performed in the reduce, and hence on the main thread.
+This will keep CPU intense work from being performed in the reducer, and hence not on the main
+thread.

 ### High-frequency actions